symfony/symfony-docs/cookbook/security/api_key_authentication.rst

 Handling Authentication Failure
 -------------------------------

-In order for your ``ApiKeyAuthentication`` to correctly display a 403 http status when either bad credentials or authentication fails you will need to implement the :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationFailureHandlerInterface` on your
+In order for your ``ApiKeyAuthenticator`` to correctly display a 403 http status when either bad credentials or authentication fails you will need to implement the :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationFailureHandlerInterface` on your
 Authenticator.
 This will provide a method ``onAuthenticationFailure`` which